Getting Here

 Located just off Route 10, near the rustic old village of Bedeque, Chelton Beach has a cottage country charm.
 Even in the peak summer season it is perfect, with supervision, a children’s play area, showers, flush toilets and a canteen, and the best part is it never gets overcrowded.

-My favourite time to visit this beach is during the fall.
-The summer heat and swarms of mosquitoes are gone.
-The air feels crisp and cool.
+If you visiting this beach you’ll be met with crisp and cool air.
 And other than a few sea creatures washed up from the ocean, you will usually have the beach all to yourself.
-This beach is also recognised for its soul-stirring sunsets.
+This beach is also recognized for its soul-stirring sunsets.
 The rays glitter across the ocean, and highlight the most recognisable landmark on the Island, the Confederation Bridge, and then reflect off the rich red sand.

 Cape Traverse

 If you are here in the fall, you will see a patchwork of fiery reds, golden yellows, and flaming orange hues this time of year when driving to Cape Traverse, a community in Prince County.
-We ventured out this way to walk our dogs.
 Here a feeling of timelessness surrounds you.
 The gentle rhythm of the waves makes life slow down.

 Cape Traverse was not always this peaceful though.
 During the 19th and 20th centuries, the community was an essential link, transporting both mail and passengers to the mainland with its iceboat service through the Abegweit Passage.
 The crossing was hard and dangerous because of the freezing slushes and tidal currents.